joebutler2/joebutler2.github.io/about.md

 In my current role I've had the honor of leading several projects; each team was able to build a product that delivered business value and delighted users.

-The most fulfilling part of my career has been mentoring others.
+The most fulfilling part of my career has been mentoring.
 The main impetus for this blog is to share ideas and reflections with others.